sindresorhus/parse-json/readme.md

 Type: `string`

-The raw version of codeFrame, without terminal highlight.
+The raw version of `codeFrame` without colors.